-Requesting Agency:

-If the agency is requesting a clearance for a contractor, vendor, or non-criminal justice employee, list the name of the person's employer:

-Terminal Agency Coordinator (TAC):

-If the agency does not have a TAC, list the agency supervisor's name, phone number, and e-mail address:

-Name of Person for Whom Access is Requested:

-Type of Access (check all that are necessary to complete job requirements):

-Unescorted Building Access and Key Card (DPS Only).
-Location/Address:

-Unescorted Building Access with Photo ID Key Card (DPS Only).
-Location/Address:

-Unescorted Building/Agency Access Only.
-Agency/Location:

-Direct Access to (do not check items that the applicant currently has access to):

-Alaska Public Safety Information Network (APSIN)

-Alaska Records Management System (ARMS)

-Traffic and Criminal Software (TraCs)

-DPS Virtual Private Network (VPN) Reason VPN Required:

-Report Manager

-List Which Folders/Reports

-Livescan

-Felony Sex Offense Database

-Other (please describe):

-I certify that the above information is accurate, and the requested access is necessary for the applicant to complete their assigned duties.
-I will review this person's access annually, ensure appropriate training and certification is completed, and will notify the CJIS Programs Unit when the above requested access is no longer required and/or authorized for this person.
+Requesting Agency: If the agency is requesting a clearance for a contractor, vendor, or non-criminal justice emname of the person's employer: Terminal Agency Coordinator (TAC): If the agency does not have a TAC, list the agency supervisor's name, phone number, and address: Name of Person for Whom Access is Requested: Type of Access (check all that are necessary to complete job requirements): Unescorted Building Access and Key Card (DPS Only).
+Location/Address: Unescorted Building Access with Photo ID Key Card (DPS Only).
+Location/Address: Unescorted Building/Agency Access Only.
+Agency/Location: Direct Access to (do not check items that the applicant currently has access to): ☐ Alaska Public Safety Information Network (APSIN) Alaska Records Management System (ARMS) ☐ Traffic and Criminal Software (TraCs) ☐ DPS Virtual Private Network (VPN) Reason VPN Required: Report Manager List Which Folders/Reports Livescan Felony Sex Offense Database Other (please describe): y that the above information is accurate, and the requested access is necessary for the applicant to co.
+I will review this person's access annually, ensure appropriate training and certification is complementarium.
+Programs Unit when the above requested access is no longer required and/or authorized for this per ted, and will no Agency Supervisor's Signature: Date:

-TAC/Agency Supervisor's Signature: